Bindings in Azure Functions are quite crucial. This Azure article will discuss different types of Bindings in Azure Functions.

 Click on the + Add output under the Outputs Option as highlighted below

-On the Create Output window, choose the Binding type as Azure Queue storage Keep the other option as it is (Default values), and click on the Ok button.
+Choose the Binding type as Azure Queue storage on the Create Output window.
+Keep the other option as it is (Default values), and click on the OK button.

 Again, click on the + Add output from the below window.